Less traveled trails in Krka National Park, part 1

 5. Roški waterfall trail, Length: 1,5 km loop

-Family and kid-friendly, a few people can be seen
+Family and kid-friendly, except the steps to Oziđena cave, a few people can be seen

 This is the trail on which I take our guests the most, and I never get enough of its scenery.
 To get to the trailhead and park entrance, we drive across the narrow, yellow bridge, and buy cheaper park tickets if park rangers are there.
 The trail starts to the left of the bridge and follows the river.
 This location is known for a series of small waterfalls, called Ogrlice, or Necklaces.